 A level I emergency response that includes swift measures has been activated in 31 provinces, municipalities, and autonomous regions in China.
 Each authority has spared no effort to allocate medical resources in line with the policy of "collecting patients, assembling experts, centralizing resources and focusing on treatment."
 The country has dispatched working groups to guide local authorities in terms of improving diagnosis, treatment, emergency monitoring, epidemiologic investigation and sampling and testing.

 Thousands of medical staff have been storming into Wuhan to help.
 Factory employees have worked around the clock to produce medical supplies such as masks and protective outfits.
 The authoritative information on epidemic prevention and control has been released in a timely manner, and the interpretation of relevant policies and measures have been strengthened.

-China is also raising the public's awareness of the disease awere built within days.
+China is also raising the public's awareness of the disease and people's ability to protect themselves from being infected.
+Huoshenshan Hospital and Leishenshan Hospital were built within days.
 Green channels have been opened by customs across China to ensure the speedy entry of materials for epidemic prevention and control.
 Civilian charter flights have brought stranded overseas Chinese citizens home.
-The Chinese government has promised to cover the medical expenses of patients infecnd people's ability to protect themselves from being infected.
-Huoshenshan Hospital and Leishenshan Hospital ted by the virus.
+The Chinese government has promised to cover the medical expenses of patients infected by the virus.
 Chinese people from all walks of life are donating money and materials to fight the epidemic.